jeffrey25706660/-data-512/README.md

 # Human Centered Data Science - A1: Data Curation

 The goal for this assignment is to analyze, and publish a dataset of monthly traffic on English Wikipedia from January 1 2008 through August 30 2020.
-I retrieve 5 sets of data using Legacy Pagecounts API and Pageviews API and perform data analysis to gain deeper understanding of total traffic of the website by device types.
+I retrieve 5 sets of data using Legacy Pagecounts API and Pageviews API and perform data analysis to gain deeper understanding of the traffic trend by device types overtime.

 # Data Sources
 Two different API endpoints, the Legacy Pagecounts API and the Pageviews API.